 Our history

-Our history dates back to 1865 when Cardiff Institute for the Blind was founded by Frances Batty Shand, an early charitable activist in Cardiff.
+The history of Cardiff Institute for the Blind dates back to 1865 when Frances Batty Shand, an early charitable activist in Cardiff, founded the organisation.

 Frances Batty Shand (1815-1885) was the daughter of John Shand, a Scottish plantation owner and an enslaved woman named Frances Brown.
-In the mid 1800s, Miss Shand came to live in Cardiff with her brother, also called John, who worked for the Rhymney Railway Company.
+In the mid 1800s, Miss Shand came to live in Cardiff with her brother John to keep house for him.
+He worked for the Rhymney Railway Company.
 Miss Shand was concerned with the “ragged” children she saw in Cardiff and toured the city offering help and support.
 Miss Shand first opened a small workshop in the Canton area of Cardiff, employing four blind men.
 They made baskets for the coal ships which sailed from Cardiff ports.
-The Association for Improving the Social and Working Conditions of the Blind (which later became Cardiff Institute for the Blind) was born.
+The Association for Improving the Social and Working Conditions of the Blind was born.
+It was later to become Cardiff Institute for the Blind.

-Within a year, larger premises were purchased at Byron Street in the Roath area, and ten men were employed.
-A third move was made to larger premises on Longcross Street off Newport Road in 1868.
+Within a year, the Institute purchased larger premises at Byron Street in the Roath area and employed ten men.
+The Institute moved a third time to larger premises on Longcross Street off Newport Road in 1868.
 There is a photograph of those premises further down on this page.
-In 1877, John Shand died and was buried in Allensbank Cemetary, Cathays.
-Miss Shand retired, and little is known of her until her death in 1885 in Switzerland.
-She never forgot her connection with Cardiff, and she was buried in the same grave as her brother in Allensbank Cemetary, Cathays.
+After John Shand died in 1877, he was buried in Allensbank Cemetary, Cathays.
+After her brother died, Miss Shand retired and left Cardiff.
+Little is known of her until she died in 1885 in Switzerland.
+However, Frances never forgot her connection with the city.
+She was buried in the same grave as her brother in Allensbank Cemetary, Cathays.

 The Longcross Street premises continued to prosper.
-By 1900, there were 100 blind men and women employed at the Institute, sewing and manufacturing baskets, mats, brushes and ships fenders.
-In 1941, Longcross Street was destroyed during a German air raid on Cardiff.
+By 1900, the Institute employed 100 blind men and women, sewing and manufacturing baskets, mats, brushes and ships fenders.
+In 1941, a German air raid on Cardiff destroyed Longcross Street.
 Within weeks, all of the employees were back at work, housed in small workshops scattered around the Roath area of Cardiff.
-The Institute was given a plot of land in Newport Road in 1949 and work on new premises commenced in 1951.
+The Institute was given a plot of land on Newport Road in 1949.
+Work on new premises commenced in 1951.
 The iconic Shand House, named in honour of the organisation’s founder, opened in 1953.
-The work of the Institute at that time still concentrated on the employment of blind and disabled people.
-In 1965, 70 employees were engaged in the manufacture of traditional products for a blind workshop.
+At that time, the Institute’s work still concentrated on creating employment for blind and disabled people.
+In 1965, the Institute had 70 employees engaged in the manufacture of traditional products for a blind workshop.

 Gradually, attitudes changed towards integrating disabled people into work.
-Rather than segregated ‘sheltered employment’, more opportunities arose for blind and partially sighted people in open employment, particularly with the rapid growth in technology.
-The role of the blind workshops gradually decreased and they were closed in 2006.
+The concept of segregated ‘sheltered employment’ became outdated.
+More opportunities arose for blind and partially sighted people in open employment as a result of the rapid growth in technology.
+The role of the blind workshops gradually decreased and the Institute closed them in 2006.

 Princess Diana’s Signature from her visit to Cardiff Institute for the Blind in 1991